So far this morning, I’ve received four emails from nonprofits I’ve supported in the past. Did I mention it’s only 9 am?

 CauseVox helps make your year-end and year-round fundraising campaigns stand out.
 We give you the tools you need to inspire, activate, and rally your community, raising money and new supporters at the same time.
 Schedule a walkthrough to learn more.

 Are you interested in learning more about #GivingTuesday and how to make it successful for your nonprofit?
-Join us and CauseVox next Wednesday at 12 PM EST for a free webinar where we tackle all of it!
-Click below to register!
+Check out our #GivingTuesday webinar with CauseVox, where we tackle all of it!